Sang Kee Foods (Western District)

 Can I eat at the bar at Sang Kee Foods (Western District)?

 No bar seating is documented for Sang Kee Foods.
-The venue operates from a third-floor space in Sunshine Plaza, Wan Chai, and the format is a sit-down dining room rather than a counter-and-bar setup.
+The venue operates from a third-floor space in Sunshine Plaza, Wan Chai, the format is a sit-down dining room rather than a counter-and-bar setup.
 Seating arrangements beyond that are not confirmed in available data, so arriving early gives you the most flexibility.

 Does Sang Kee Foods (Western District) handle dietary restrictions?